Successful difficult conversations

 2025 speakers

-Beth Dyer is the Headteacher of Nine Acres Primary School in Newport, Isle of Wight—a school serving many families of white British heritage, where the proportion of pupils eligible for free school meals and those needing SEN support is higher than average.
+Beth Dyer was until recently the Headteacher of Nine Acres Primary School in Newport, Isle of Wight—a school serving many families of white British heritage, where the proportion of pupils eligible for free school meals and those needing SEN support is higher than average.
 Despite these challenges, in July 2024, Nine Acres became the first school on the Isle of Wight in over a decade to achieve Outstanding in all categories.

 For more than ten years, Beth has led Nine Acres through a remarkable journey of improvement.
 From making tough staffing decisions to driving significant school development, she has transformed the school into a place of excellence.